michelesr/thesis/src/conclusions.md

 to external collaborations, because the effort to start the development is reduced.

-The configuration of the end-to-end test environment containers predispose the possibility for the developers of writing end-to-end tests that can be executed without additional configurations, and those tests can be used to reproduce reported bugs and verify their resolution, as well as specifications of new features to implement.
+The configuration of the end-to-end test environment containers lays the foundation for developers writing end-to-end tests that can be executed without additional configurations, and those tests can be used to reproduce reported bugs and verify their resolution, as well as specifications of new features to implement.